 The Biodiversity Project "Löffelkraut & Co" is the preservation and promotion of the Bavarian scurvygrass (Cochlearia bavarica) and other endemics.
-The biodiversity project includes all growth sites of the Bavarian scurvygrass.

-The primary objective of the Biodiversity Project "Löffelkraut & Co" is to permanently and sustainably secure and develop the nationally significant growth places the Bavarian scurvygrass (Cochlearia bavarica) and the growth places other major supraregional endemic species such as is for example one of the goldilock buttercups (Ranunculus rostratulus).
+The primary objective of the Biodiversity Project "Löffelkraut & Co" is to permanently and sustainably secure and develop the nationally significant growth places of the Bavarian scurvygrass (Cochlearia bavarica) and the growth places of other major supraregional endemic species such as is for example one of the goldilock buttercups (Ranunculus rostratulus).
 The two species mentioned above are exemplary indicator species for characteristic habitat types in the project area and have their place of first description (= locus classicus) in the project area.
 They typify the one for natural lime-source corridors, little affected source streams and stream headwaters and the other for smaller stream valleys with wet, extensive meadows.
 In summary, it is biotope complexes, which were greatly endangered in recent years by the increasing land pressure and use intensification and the need to be backed up by extensive grassland, which includes the entire valley area and the adjacent passing.

 The UN Decade on Biodiversity 2011 - 2020 is concerned with the conservation and sustainable use of biological diversity, access to genetic resources, and equitable sharing of the benefits arising from such use.
 It is also intended to promote public awareness of the value of biological diversity and responsibility for the conservation and sustainable use of its components.